Azure/azure-ai-personalized-offers/Manual Deployment Guide/README.md

 6. Click **OK** at the bottom of the panel.
 7. Click on the blob that you just created.

-At this time, if you haven't already, make sure to download the following files from the **src** directory of the [GitHub repository](https://github.com/Azure/cortana-intelligence-personalized-offers/blob/master/Manual%20Deployment%20Guide/src):
+At this time, if you haven't already, make sure to download the following files from the [**src**](https://github.com/Azure/cortana-intelligence-personalized-offers/blob/master/Manual%20Deployment%20Guide/src) directory in this repository:

 * OfferPriority.txt
 * offers.txt